senresearch/FlxQTL.jl/README.md

 QTL analysis tool that supports incorporating information from trait covariates such as time or different environments.
-The package supports computation of one-dimensional and two-dimensional multivariate genome scans, visualization of genome scans, support for LOCO (leave-one-chromosome-out), computation of kinship matrices, and support for distributed computing.
+The package supports computation of one-dimensional and two-dimensional multivariate genome scans, permutation tests, visualization of genome scans, support for LOCO (leave-one-chromosome-out), computation of kinship matrices, and support for distributed computing.